 The ability to develop effective plans in line with an organization’s objectives.
 Strategic thinking is also needed for policy development and review – long-term planning – goal setting and risk management.

 Developing a consistent approach to the analysis of information is imperative to effective decision-making.
 In making important decisions and prior to implementation, the leader must consider the impact of such choices on all stakeholders

 It was recently reported that team building might be the most important management skill in the marketplace today.
 Why?
 Because the majority of the men and women in the workplace today were raised and educated with a mindset of being the member of a team.
 Team building in the workplace, enables better communication, strengthens relationships and increases productivity.

 Delegation is an often overlooked and undervalued tool that leaders can use to deal with an ever‐increasing list of responsibilities.
-The ability to wisely and effectively delegate is critical for being an effectively leader.
-Delegating increases morale builds confidence and increases the performance capacity of any organization.
+The ability to wisely and effectively delegate is critical for being an effective leader.
+Delegating increases morale, builds confidence and increases the performance capacity of any organization.

 - Understand What it Means to be an “Effective Leader”

 - Identify the 5 Keys for Thinking Strategically

 - Learn the 3 Decision Making Models Every Leader Should Know and Use